Sewage Back Up Tips

 Here are the key principles homeowners should know about sewage back-ups:

-- Sewage contains a variety of pathogenic – disease causing – fungi, bacteria, viruses and parasites.
-Anyone who works on sewage losses must have updated vaccinations, including one for Hepatitis B.
+In most cases Sewage contains a variety of pathogenic – disease causing – fungi, bacteria, viruses and parasites.
+Therefore anyone who works on sewage losses must have updated vaccinations, including one for Hepatitis B.

-- Sewage exposure is particularly dangerous for people with weakened immune systems, including anyone under two or over 60, those who are pregnant, ill, recovering from surgery, on prescription drugs or chemotherapy, or are immune deficient.
+Sewage exposure is particularly dangerous for people with weakened immune systems.
+As a result anyone under two or over 60, those who are pregnant, ill, recovering from surgery, on prescription drugs or chemotherapy, or are immune deficient, are particularly at risk.

-- It is not safe to stay in a building that’s flooded with sewage unless the contaminated area can be completely sealed off and placed under controlled air flow so that there will be no cross contamination of unaffected areas.
+A building is not safe when exposed to uncontained sewage.
+The building can only be safely accessed after the contaminated areas are completely sealed off and placed under controlled air flow.
+Because after containment there there should be no cross contamination of unaffected areas.

-- Highly absorbent sewage-saturated materials, such as carpet, pad, upholstery, bedding, wicker, paper or even fabrics that can’t be washed in hot water (130°F/54°C) for at least 10 minutes, must be contained and disposed of properly.
+Highly absorbent sewage-saturated materials, such as carpet, pad, upholstery, bedding, wicker, paper or even fabrics that can’t be washed in hot water (130°F/54°C) for at least 10 minutes, must be contained and disposed of properly.
 This goes for sewage-saturated drywall, insulation and several other structural materials too.
-There’s simply too great a health risk involved if any of these materials are dried in place and cleaned only.
+Any attempt to simply clean and dry these contaminatied materials may result in a grave health risk.